kvvipa0028/qmk_stats/README.md

-# qmk_stats
+# QMK Statistics

-Stats about how people use QMK
+Statistics about how people use QMK.